 - Providing certification to documents that are not complete or signed

-If a notary public is found to have acted in violation of industry regulations causing a loss to individuals, groups of individuals, or to a government agency, a claim may be made against the surety bond.
+If a notary public is found to have acted in violation of industry regulations causing a loss to individuals, groups of individuals, or a government agency, a claim may be made against the surety bond.
 The notary public is then responsible for reimbursing the surety for any paid claims or associated legal fees.

 How Much Does a California Notary Public Bond Cost?

 A California notary public is required to post a $15,000 surety bond before legally conducting business within the state.
-Most often, these bonds to not require a credit check and may be available for as low as $50.
+Most often, these bonds do not require a credit check and may be available for as low as $50.
 These bonds are available for 4-year terms.

 Get Started Today!